nlpnlpnlp/Rationalization-PORAT/README.md

 # PORAT

-This repository contains code for the paper "PORAT: Learnable Game-Theoretic Policy Optimization for Self-Explanation Rationalization".
+This repository contains code for the paper "PORAT: Learnable Game-Theoretic Policy Optimization for Data-centric Self-Explanation Rationalization".
 We release some key code in experiments.
 We will release all the code used in experiments upon acceptance.

 ## Environments